inner-outer-space/de-zoomcamp-2024/5-batch/readme.md

     .rdd
 ```

-`Step 2` Now we want to apply the model to batches of the data
+`Step 2` Apply a simple model to batches of the data<br>
+mapPartitions takes an iterable as input, hence the function returns a list rather than the single number 1.
 ```python
 def apply_model_in_batch(partition):
     return [1]

 rdd.mapPartitions(apply_model_in_batch).collect()
 ```
-mapPartitions needs an input that is iterable, hence the list is returned by the function rather than the single number 1.

-This will return \[1,1,1,1], which indicates that we have 4 partitions.
+The list \[1,1,1,1] is returned indicating that there are 4 partitions.

-Applying a more complex function.
+`Step 3` Apply a more complex function.
 Since the partitions are not a python lists, you can't use len but you can loop through the rows and count.
 ```python
 def apply_model_in_batch(partition):
     cnt = 0